- Fact Sheet

 Who are Documented Dreamers?

-The H-1B category, which allows employers to petition for foreign professionals to work in certain “specialty occupations” that require a bachelor’s degree or higher, is one of the most widely utilized of the temporary visa categories.
+The H-1B category, which allows employers to petition for foreign professionals to work in certain “specialty occupations” that require a bachelor’s degree or higher, is one of the most widely utilized temporary visa categories.
 The minor children of an individual in H-1B status can come to the United States as H-4 dependents, which is a temporary, nonimmigrant visa category that allows them to legally remain in the United States for a limited period of time.
 The H-4 status would be valid for the same length of time as the approved H-1B status, unless shortened by the child reaching the age of 21.

-Without a legal status to remain in the United States, children who age out must attempt to transition to a new temporary status (such as a student visa classification), self-deport, or become undocumented and risk being subjected to enforcement action.
+Without a legal status to remain in the United States, children who age out must attempt to transition to a new temporary status (such as a student visa classification), leave the United States, or become undocumented and risk being subjected to enforcement action.
 Those who manage to obtain temporary status often find themselves without any path to permanent status unless they can graduate college, qualify for temporary employment (such as being sponsored for an H-1B visa), and then be sponsored for an immigrant visa and re-enter the green card queue from the back of the line.

 Why are Documented Dreamers not included in DACA protections?